sorui-qin/sorui-qin/README.md

 - ⚽ I am a Culér, fan of FC Barcelona ![FCB](fcb.svg).
 - 🎶 Music is an essential part of my life, especially EDM🎛️.
 I am a big fan of Anjuna labels ![Anjuna](ajn.svg).
 - 🕯️ My profile picture is in honor of one of my favorite electronic music bands, Leaving Laurel.
-- ⚡ Fun fact: 'SoRui' is the nickname which means 'the crafty Rui'🤪.

 ### Stats
 <div>